philemonnwanne/projects/mini-project/readme.md

 - How to use linux editor `vim` or at least `nano` 📝
 - a cup of coffee ☕️

-> If this mini-article doesn't work for you there are video guides below that can help deploy this project here [@helpful-videos](https://github.com/philemonnwanne/o0o0o/blob/main/mini-project)
+> If this mini-article doesn't work for you there are video guides below that can help deploy this project here [Helpful Videos](#Helpful-Videos)

 ### SETUP